Yahaya-Salisu/BabsAudits-reports/DeFi-Auditing-Workflows/Dex-Workflow.md

 #### F. Proof Of Concepts
 ```
-- run foundry test of the bugs
+- Run foundry test of the bugs
-- submit the reports and PoCs
+- Submit the reports and PoCs
 ```

 #### Tools I Use